• Date

 SESSION 4.1

-In small working groups, participants will frame the barriers and opportunities to carbon and nature projects under the thematic ‘connecting country, community and climate, informing the 3rd iteration of the Carbon Farming Industry Roadmap.
+In small working groups, participants will frame the barriers, opportunities, roles and responsibilities to carbon and nature projects under the thematic ‘connecting country, community and climate, informing the 3rd iteration of the Carbon Farming Industry Roadmap.
+This workshop will see small groups responding to technical questions related to scaling carbon and nature projects, informing the Roadmap and future projects.

 SESSION 4.2